eugeneyctsai0208/spherepay-take-home-task/README.md

 # Inventory Management system

+## Submission Notes
+Ideally this would be done with a database, but I decided to go with a lightweighted version storing everything in memory to reduce development time.
+I'd be happy to discuss database schema, database atomicity and concurrency operations, and fail safe measures during an interview or followup, but the general idea would be having a rate_history table and an exchange_order table.

+Outside of the two requested endpoints, I've added 3 other endpoints to help debugging, with the path `internal` in the URL.

+Rebalancing is done on a simple percetage based redistribution.
+This allocates all inflows proportionally to outflows based on percentages of outflows, and each inflow is distributed across all outflows until inflow is fully depleted.
+All calculation is based on USD.
+For example, say we have USD +600, JPY +500, GBP -200, AUD -300 before the rebalancing, then 40% of the inflow (the excess USD) will go to GBP, and 60% will go to AUD, regardless of whether there is a net inflow or outflow.
+This ensures that high demand currencies are replenished proportional to their demand, and the distribution is based on a greedy approach for simplicity.

 ## Overview

 Your task is to build a backend service that simulates an inventory management system for a company providing cross-border liquidity services.
 The company operates liquidity pools in multiple currencies and manages currency transfers for users sending funds between different currencies.